-These cases demonstrate that while a would be adverse possessor may have the intent to exclude another from the disputed property, they must actually do so in order to satisfy the exclusion element required for a successful adverse possession claim.
-Joint use with another, particularly joint use with the disputed property's record title holder, will defeat the satisfaction of this exclusion element.
-Contrary to the Chancellor's findings in the court below, Haywood never exclusively used the disputed property, but only engaged in joint use of the property with Castens and Castens' predecessors in title.
+While a would be adverse possessor may have the intent to exclude another from the disputed property, there must be an actual exclusion in order to satisfy the exclusion requirement for a successful adverse possession claim.
+Joint use of the disputed property, particularly joint use with the property's record title holder, prevents a successful exclusion.
+Haywood never exclusively used the disputed property, but only engaged in joint use of the property with Castens and Castens' predecessors in title.

-As discussed previously, Mrs. Blackmon and Mr. Bush both testified that they granted permission to Haywood to use portions of the Castens property when they were its record title holders.
-Haywood, in turn, provided permission to Mrs. Blackmon and, subsequently, to Mr. Bush to use portions of his property.
-These exchanges of permission included permission to use the property now in dispute.

-As Rawls, Blankinship, Eady, and Fant show, joint use of disputed property, even if sporadic or intermittent, prevents satisfaction of the exclusive use element required for adverse possession.
-Mrs. Blackmon and Mr. Bush used the disputed property before Castens, and

-Castens made use of the disputed property prior to the commencement of this action.
-This use occurred simultaneously with Haywood's use of the disputed property, thus making Haywood's use of the disputed property joint with Castens and his predecessors in title, and not exclusive as required for Haywood's adverse possession claim to succeed.
-Furthermore, and analogous to the record title holder in Rawls, Castens did not recognize a claimed boundary line asserted by the would be adverse possessor, Haywood.
-Castens' lack of recognition and objection to this boundary line also prevent Haywood's satisfaction of the exclusive use element required for his successful adverse possession claim.
+Again, Mrs. Blackmon and Mr. Bush both testified that they granted permission to Haywood to use the disputed property when they were the property's record title holders.
+Haywood, in turn, provided permission to Mrs. Blackmon and, subsequently, to Mr. Bush to use the disputed property.
+Mrs. Blackmon and Mr. Bush used the disputed property before Castens, and Castens made use of the property prior to the commencement of this action.
+This use occurred simultaneously with Haywood's use of the disputed property, thus making Haywood's use of the property joint with Castens and Castens' predecessors in title.
+This joint use of the disputed property, even if sporadic or intermittent, prevents satisfaction of the exclusive use requirement for a successful adverse possession claim.

-Finally, as Castens' should be considered the record title holder of the disputed property by virtue of the surveys stipulated to by the parties at trial, he should also be found to have constructive possession of the disputed property.
-Blankinship, 605 So.
-2d at 820.
-Such constructive possession also prevents Haywood's satisfaction of the exclusive use element required for his successful adverse possession claim.
-The Chancellor's finding to the contrary is clearly erroneous as such conclusion is once again not supported by clear and convincing evidence.
+Finally, as Castens' is the record title holder of the disputed property by virtue of the survey stipulated to by the parties at trial, he also has constructive possession of the disputed property.
+Blankinship v.
+Payton, 605 So.
+2d 817, 820 (Miss.
+1992).
+Such constructive possession also prevents Haywood's satisfaction of the exclusive use requirement for a successful adverse possession claim, and the Chancellor's finding to the contrary is clearly erroneous.
 As in Blankinship, this Court should reverse the Chancellor and vest title to the disputed property in Castens.